GACJ/callingitround/content/docs/calling/finding_your_voice/index.md

 ### Troubleshoot this

-A caller has called a touch of Little Bob Minor (ok, I admit -- it was me).
-Because of the coronavirus lockdown, I had to call it in Ringing Room, but no matter --- the touch came round and I’m happy to share the video with you to get some feedback.
+A caller has called a touch of Little Bob Minor (ok --- it was me).
+Because of the coronavirus lockdown, I had to call it in Ringing Room, but the touch came round and I’m happy to share the video with you to get some feedback.
 However, I didn’t do a perfect job!
-What feedback do you have about the timing of my calls? [https://youtu.be/sRclOAUGH10](https://youtu.be/sRclOAUGH10) [n.b.
-This movie I made myself, so I definitely have permission to use it :) ]
+What feedback do you have about the timing of my calls? [https://youtu.be/sRclOAUGH10](https://youtu.be/sRclOAUGH10)

 {{< question id="1_2004" >}}
 {{< question id="1_2005" >}}
 {{< question id="1_2006" >}}
 {{< question id="1_2007" >}}

-### Label this

-This diagram of St Clement’s Bob Major shows a short touch.
-Label the diagram where the caller should make the calls! n.b.
-Would have empty dialog/input boxes nearby (n.b.
-Diagram moved to bottom of this document so you can read all the text in one place)

 ### Try this